ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Here’s the Truth!</blockquote>

 <h3>4.
-Understanding the Key Differences Between var, let, and const in JavaScript - <a href="https://medium.com/@habtesoft/understanding-the-key-differences-between-var-let-and-const-in-javascript-fd099c49d415" target="_blank" rel="noopener noreferrer">link</a></h3>
+Make more easy your web Scraping in Node JS - <a href="https://medium.com/@eduardo.arede/make-more-easy-your-web-scraping-in-node-js-ddf2a6db71d6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Eduardo Arede`**

-<blockquote>JavaScript offers three ways to declare variables: var, let, and const.
-While they all serve the same purpose—storing values—their…</blockquote>
+<blockquote>Web scraping can be some tedious.
+In this case, i take you to a short cut.
+With a few lines of code, you can take every you want from a…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>